fgpv-vpgf/rcs/docs/service/contract.rst

-        may be omitted in which case no value will be provided in the output leaving the viewer to apply its own logic.), "tolerance": (int: Tolerance, in pixels, of feature queries), "recursive": (bool: Indicates if children should be scraped and made available as individual layers to the viewer),
+        may be omitted in which case no value will be provided in the output leaving the viewer to apply its own logic.), "tolerance": (int: Tolerance, in pixels, of feature queries), "metadata": {
-        "metadata": {
             "uuid": (str: a unique identifier),
             "catalogue_url": (str: URL describing the layer in full detail)